PublicI/wage-theft/README.md

 This R file contains code used to produce the analysis in ["Wage theft hits immigrants — hard"](https://publicintegrity.org/inequality-poverty-opportunity/workers-rights/cheated-at-work/garment-immigrant-workers-wage-theft/).

 ##### [wage_theft_guest_workers.Rmd](wage_theft_guest_workers.Rmd)
-This R Markdown file contains code used to produce the analysis in ""
+This R Markdown file contains code used to produce the analysis in [""]().

-Here is the data dictionary

-Much more information, including important considerations when using this data, links to processed data and data dictionaries, can be found in the information kit.

-Original versions of the files in this repo's data folder can be downloaded from the U.S. Department of Education's Civil Rights Data Collection and the National Center for Education Statistics.
+The files relating to wage theft investigations in this repo's data folder were provided by a FOIA request to the Department of Labor that was completed on December 10, 2020.
+The files contain dinvestigations closed between October 1, 2005 and September 30, 2020.
+More information about these files can be found in the data dictionary in the data folder.

 #### Questions?
 For questions about the contents of this repo, email [Joe Yerardi](https://publicintegrity.org/author/joe-yerardi/) at jyerardi@publicintegrity.org.